in-toto/in-toto/ROADMAP.md

 This document spans the Roadmap for the in-toto main implementation for the time window from August 2020 to August 2021.
-The main focus of this year is to achieve spec compliance and agreement between all the different implementators, integrators and users throughout the in-toto ecosystem.
+The main focus of this year is to achieve spec compliance and agreement between all the different implementers, integrators and users throughout the in-toto ecosystem.

 ## The 1.0 milestone

-Although the previous years's roadmap aimed to culminate with in-toto's 1.0 release, we decided to hold off for a couple of months before we commited to such an important milestone.
+Although the previous years's roadmap aimed to culminate with in-toto's 1.0 release, we decided to hold off for a couple of months before we committed to such an important milestone.
 The main rationale is that there are some outstanding tickets we have not been able to squash.
 We'd much rather tag in-toto 1.0 once those are fixed.